Honesty in Early Childhood | Celebree School

 Understand Before Reacting

-Foster Open Dialogue and Understand Consequences
+Foster Open Dialogue About Consequences

-Reinforce the Importance of Truth-Telling
+Reinforce the Value of Truth-Telling

-Provide Guidance for Restoration
+Provide Guidance for Making Amends

 Tools and Resources for Parents and Educators